 Please review the following information pertaining to drugs and alcohol while attending Lionel University.

-Students in violation of the laws regulating alcohol and controlled substances or college policies concerning alcohol and drugs may receive, in addition to criminal sanctions, college sanctions including, but not limited to, the following: fines, education programming, probation, or dismissal.
+Students in violation of the laws regulating alcohol and controlled substances or University policies concerning alcohol and drugs may receive, in addition to criminal sanctions, University sanctions including, but not limited to, the following: fines, education programming, probation, or dismissal.
 Students in violation will be subject to judicial system policies and procedures as outlined.

-Employees of Lionel University found in violation of laws regulating alcohol or controlled substances or college policies concerning these substances, may receive, in addition to criminal sanctions, college sanctions including official reprimand, suspension, or termination.
+Employees of Lionel University found in violation of laws regulating alcohol or controlled substances or University policies concerning these substances, may receive, in addition to criminal sanctions, University sanctions including official reprimand, suspension, or termination.
 Employees in violation will be subject to disciplinary action as outlined.

 Any student facing a drug-related conviction may not qualify for federal aid.